wurl2013/STA141Btest/_posts/2017-03-22-Dangerous-Noisy-SF.md

 <img src="https://wurl2013.github.io/STA141Btest/images/crimeSF3.png" width="80%" align="middle"/>

-# Are noise complaints and mobile food vendors related?
+# Question 2: Are noise complaints and mobile food vendors related?

 ## Data Description and Processing
 Two datasets The method of data processing and visualization is similar as described above.
 The datasets used in this part are *noise* and *mobile_food_location*.
 Noise contains caseID, Type, Address, Neighborhood, DateTime, Latitude and Longitude of each noise complaint case.
 Mobile_food_location contains locationid, LocationDescription, Address, Latitude and Longitude of each vendor.